 Ethereum exchanges are platforms that work on the basic rule of trading: buying and selling of assets such as Bitcoin and Ethereum.
 These marketplaces connect different traders from all over the world who then agree to exchange their assets on agreed prices and rates.

 To begin trading, a person should first register on one of the exchanges.
-If you are interested, use our above-given list for the best Ethereum exchanges in 2021.
+If you are interested, use our above-given list for the best Ethereum exchanges in 2023.
 Head over to the exchange of your choice and tap on the signup or register option, usually located on the top right side of the website.
-Many exchanges also have mobile apps so if you are using your cell phone, you can download their app from the relevant app store.
+Most crypto exchanges also have mobile apps so if you are using your cell phone, you can download their app from the relevant app store.

 A reputable Ethereum exchange will also ask for additional information and documentation under Know Your Customer (KYC) and Anti Money Laundering (AML) regulations.
 This information may include:

 In case a user doesn’t have any cryptocurrencies, they can look for a fiat option in the exchange.
 Many exchanges support buying and selling of cryptocurrencies through fiat.
-If your exchange has this, look for options such as linking your bank account or using your debit and credit card for purchasing.
-Alternatively, you can head over to a peer-to-peer exchange that allows fiat buying of crypto.
+If your exchange has this, look for options such as linking your bank account or using your credit and debit cards for purchasing.
+Alternatively, you can head over to a peer-to-peer exchange that allows fiat currency buying of crypto.

 Once the account is funded, the user can head over to the trading interface.
 Depending on the type of customer the exchange is catering to, the interface can be very plain or show varied information.
 In any case, the user will need to select a trading pair.
 The pair is represented by the cryptocurrency in question and a base one.
 ETH/USDT trading pair, for example, shows the user the Ethereum price in terms of the USDT stablecoin.
 The trader can buy Ethereum by paying USDT or sell off Ethereum for USDT.